AussieSeaweed/gameservice/docs/source/examples.rst

 Example Games
 =============

+This section goes over some of the example games defined in the GameFrame package, which are as follows:

+- Rock paper scissors
+- Tic Tac Toe

 Rock Paper Scissors Games
 -------------------------

 Rock Paper Scissors game is the simplest game implemented on GameFrame.
-The following codes demonstrates all the attributes, properties, and methods implemented by :class:`gameframe.games.rockpaperscissors.RockPaperScissorsGame` and :class:`gameframe.games.rockpaperscissors.RockPaperScissorsPlayer`, which are classes of rock paper scissor games and players, respectively.
+It is a non-sequential game.
+The following codes demonstrates all the attributes, properties, and methods implemented by :class:`gameframe.games.rockpaperscissors.RockPaperScissorsGame` and :class:`gameframe.games.rockpaperscissors.RockPaperScissorsPlayer`, which are classes of rock paper scissor games and rock paper scissors players, respectively.

 .. code-block:: python